OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 establishing and adopting relevant principles and policies as a foundation for your design, then build security into your development life cycle.
 Keep also in mind that the system you are building also will be needing maintenance and that system operators will need to securely manage and even shutdown and dispose of the system.
-Therefore, commit to secure operations by developing secure "operational management"<sup>1</sup> principles and -practices.
+Therefore, commit to secure operations by developing secure "operational management"[^1] principles and practices.

 #### Security by Default